denniwang/s4s-website-2.0/src/app/playbook/articles/final-words.md

-# Final Words of Wisdom: You're More Than an Application
+# You're More Than an Application ❤️

 Last updated on July 25, 2025 • 4 min read